kitnil/awesome/README.md

 ## TypeScript

+- [xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web
 - [hastic-grafana-app](https://github.com/hastic/hastic-grafana-app) - Visualization panel and datasource for Grafana with UI for labeling and rendering patterns
 - [PipelineDashboard](https://github.com/DashboardHub/PipelineDashboard) - Dashboard for your Deployment pipeline https://dashboardhub.io/
 - [tessera](https://github.com/tessera-metrics/tessera) - A dashboard front-end for graphite.